IndoNLP/nusa-crowd/UPLOADING.md

 ### 3. Create a dataset repository

-Make a repository via the 🤗 Hub [here](https://huggingface.co/new-dataset) with the following details
+Make a repository via the 🤗 Hub [here](https://huggingface.co/new-dataset) with the following details.

 + Set Owner: nusantara-datasets
 + Set Dataset name: the name of the dataset